 Once you click the link in the email, your email will be verified, and it should redirect you to the login screen.
 If it doesn’t, go back to the homepage and click the person icon.

 Log in to your account using your email and the password you created when signing up.
-Then scroll down to see the two options for Sun Moon Lake tickets (see above screenshot).

 Click whichever one you want to purchase.
 Alternatively, you can click here to go to the Taichung to Sun Moon Lake ticket page or click here to go to the Sun Moon Lake to Taichung ticket page.